At left: The haunted “Witch’s Grave” of York, Maine

 Sacred to the memory of Mrs. MARY NASSON, wife of Mr. SAMUEL NASSON, who departed this life Aug.
 18th 1774, AEtat 29.

-However, Mrs. Nasson’s grave is not the only eerie one in the cemetery, nor the only reason why the cemetery may be haunted.
-For more information about the Old Burying Yard, see our other pages about York, Maine.
+However, Mrs. Nasson’s grave isn’t the only eerie plot in the cemetery, nor the only reason why the cemetery may be haunted.
+For more information about the Old Burying Yard, see more eerie history about York, Maine.